 What’s the best material for your table?

 The best material for your dining table depends on all of the factors above, as well as the overall style and design of your interiors.
-The best thing about the natural materials we use at Raft is that they adapt to changes in decoration or colour schemes.
+The best thing about the natural materials we use at Raft is that they adapt to the interiors around them, allowing for a room to transform and evolve over time without losing their charm.
 Timelessness of style and durability are essential when choosing the perfect dining table so materials such as plywood or MDF are a firm no. Yes, they may be cheaper but they are a short term saving as they will soon need to be replaced as opposed to teak models that last a lifetime.